A Moka / Mylo Review for 2022

 In this Moka / Mylo app review, we’ll provide a detailed review of how you can strengthen your savings portfolio without even lifting a finger.

 Table of Contents

 The philosophy behind Moka is this: transfers are automated and relatively small.
-Ideally, the user will not even notice that the funds have left their bank account and moved to the app.
+Ideally, the user won't even notice that the funds have left their bank account and moved to the app.

-For a savings tactic that is even more incognito, the app will also give you the option to “round up” all of your purchases to the nearest dollar and invest the spare change.
+For a savings tactic that is even more inconspicuous, the app will also give you the option to “round up” all of your purchases to the nearest dollar and invest the spare change.

 For example, say you go to a coffee shop and buy a latte for $6.57 (it’s a fancy latte with extra flavor pumps and oat milk).